marisapapagelis/media-partisanship-2020/README.md

 * This code was written using Jupyter Notebook.
 * This project served as a cumulative project for our Data and Text Mining and Misinformation course at Wellesley College (Fall 2020).

-## Navigation Instructions
+## Repository Contents

-‘PM6_MarisaPapagelis_NatalieReid’ contains all of the data files collected/ generated and all of the notebooks created for this research project.
+*‘PM6_MarisaPapagelis_NatalieReid’ contains all of the data files collected/ generated and all of the notebooks created for this research project.

-In order to replicate our process on a personal computer, the file path for all JSON files may need to be altered.
-For easiest access, move the 'PM6_MarisaPapagelis_NatalieReid' folder, containing all of our work, to your desktop, and the given file paths should work.
+*In order to replicate our process on a personal computer, the file path for all JSON files may need to be altered.
+For easiest access, move the *'PM6_MarisaPapagelis_NatalieReid' folder, containing all of our work, to your desktop, and the given file paths should work.

 Below is a legend to help with navigation through the folder:

 * Python Notebooks - this subfolder contains the two notebooks we created, one to collect our data and one to explore/analyze our data:
 Final_Collecting_Data_CS315_Project_MarisaPapagelis_NatalieReid
 .ipynb - in this notebook we collect our data by scraping the likes, comments, and text of Facebook news pages and saving them to JSON files for later use.
 Final_Exploring_Data_CS315_Project_MarisaPapagelis_NatalieReid.
 ipynb - in this notebook we perform the load of our project with a thorough thought process, test explorations, final explorations,